 Both an SEO health check and workout, the modules are far more powerful when used together.
 The Content Planner and Outlines feed the Editor seamlessly.
 I tried downloading some of Surfer’s reports and working offline, but it just wasn’t the same experience.
 I lost interest immediately.

-A word of warning though: don’t lose sight of what makes you writing stand out for humans.
+A word of warning though: the map is not the terrain.
+Don’t lose sight of what makes you writing stand out for humans.
 I can see how optimization can be a slippery slope.
 However clever the AI, following every NLP instruction might get you more eyeballs but it certainly won’t keep readers on your site.

 My advice is to use Surfer’s content planner to research and structure articles, but to write it yourself first then optimize.
 Memorable content is both useful and expressive.
 Don’t lose your flair by trying to stuff in too many related keywords unnaturally.
 Focus on well-rounded articles and I trust that, like me, Surfer will be a fast-track to a repeatable formula for creating high-ranking content and renew your love of writing for the web.